ergon/airlock-waf-kubernetes-openshift-integration/README.md

 * place Airlock WAF in front of a Kubernetes or OpenShift environment
 * use Ingress in case of Kubernetes or Route in case of OpenShift
 * listen on Ingress or Route events and create an Airlock WAF configuration via REST API
+* use metadata annotations and ConfigMap for parameterization

 ![Blueprint](docs/blueprint.png)